 First things first, let’s discuss the term safe.
-Since safe is such an ambiguous term and means something entirely different to different people, I’m going to assume from now on that safe means protected, in that your pictures, messages, and other information are not easily accessible from a third-party observer, whether that’s your brother or sister in the next room or a hacker across the way.
+Since safe is such an ambiguous term and means something entirely different to different people, we’re going to assume from now on that safe means protected, in that your pictures, messages, and other information are not easily accessible from a third-party observer, whether that’s someone in the next room or a hacker lurking out of sight.

-So, with the definition set, let’s discuss whether WhatsApp is safe, or safe enough.
-Again, meaning that your info is secure from prying eyes.
+So, with the definition set, let’s discuss whether WhatsApp is safe.
+Again, meaning that your information is secure from prying eyes.

 WhatsApp Safety Measures Explained

-Its website states that it cannot guarantee against any such breach if one were to occur, but will notify the recipient if an event does happen.
+WhatsApp states that it cannot guarantee against any such breach if one were to occur, but that it will notify the recipient if an event does happen.
 These are necessary legalities for such an expansive application.

-Further still, and this is also very important, WhatsApp claims it does not store any messages — including your photos — on its servers.
+Further still, and this is also very important, WhatsApp claims it does not store any messages—including your photos—on its servers.
 It only does so until your message is sent to the receiving phone.
 If the recipient of the message doesn’t receive the message after 30 days, the message will get deleted.
-Cyber security is a big deal with WhatsApp.

 Leaks can also happen after your message is sent.
-If the recipient of your photo carelessly leaves their phone on to be seen by others, your photo can be seen and shared.
+If the recipient of your photo carelessly leaves their phone open to be seen by others, your photo can be viewed and shared.

 How to Be More Secure on WhatsApp

 First, use networks you’re familiar with or a VPN server when you’re not sure.
-ExpressVPN is said to be one of the best, most secure VPN networks out there.
+ExpressVPN is one of the most secure and reliable VPNs out there.